SOT License Guide [2026] – Everything You Need to Know

 Instead, an NFA Firearm, or a Title II firearm, (more on these below) is imported by a Class 1 SOT, or it is made by a Class 2 SOT.
 Then, a Class 3 SOT is the dealer that sells it.
 Therefore, the firearm being sold by the Class 3 SOT came first from a Class 1 or 2 SOT.

-We’ll discuss each class of SOT more below.
+We'll take a closer look at each class of SOT below.

 SOT License - What is it?